quip/quip-api/samples/websocket/README.md

-# Receive Realtime Updates from Quip
+# Receive messages from Quip in real time

-A simple script to open up a websocket and listen for updates from a thread in Quip.
+A simple script to open up a websocket and listen for updates from Quip.

 ## Running

 ```
-./main.py --access_token="..." --thread_id="..."
+./main.py --access_token="..."
 ```

 You can obtain a personal access token via [quip.com/api/personal-token](https://quip.com/api/personal-token).